narutoulumaki/Flam_Parametric_Curve-assignment/README.md

 The main challenge was that I have 1500 data points but I don't know which point corresponds to which t value.

-What ended up working:
-1. Generate t values from 6 to 60
-2. Calculate x and y using my guessed parameters
-3. Sort both the real data and my calculated data by x coordinate
-4. Compare them after sorting
-5. Let the optimizer minimize the difference

 I used `differential_evolution` from scipy because:
 - It's good at finding global minima (not getting stuck)